 \subsubsection{Patient Agent}

-While prior research relies on static, objective medical problems \citep{dan2023educhatlargescalelanguagemodelbased, liu2024socraticlm}, authentic medical education demands diagnosing subjective patients.
-To bridge this gap, we introduce a dynamic Patient Agent.
-Unlike existing work where one case typically corresponds to one patient \citep{wei2024medco,fan2024ai}, we innovatively decouple the objective \textit{Patient Script} from the subjective \textit{Persona}.
-This modular design allows scripts and personas to be freely combined, enabling the scalable generation of diverse clinical scenarios for practice.
+To move beyond static medical problems \citep{dan2023educhatlargescalelanguagemodelbased, liu2024socraticlm}, we introduce a dynamic Patient Agent.
+Deviating from prior one-to-one mappings \citep{wei2024medco,fan2024ai}, we decouple the objective \textit{Patient Script} from the subjective \textit{Persona}.
+This modularity enables the scalable generation of diverse clinical scenarios by freely combining scripts and personas.

-\textbf{Patient Script.} As shown on the left side of Figure \ref{fig:main}, the Patient Script serves as the objective fact-base for a case, designed to be completely decoupled from the agent's subjective behavioral persona.
-We utilize a large language model to automatically translate original question-answer data into a first-person, subjective narrative.
-This process is governed by key principles, such as factual consistency and a non-professional perspective, to ensure the narrative's authenticity.
-Each script contains metadata for persona matching and a narrative core structured as a clinical history, allowing a single script to be freely combined with various personas.
-This enables the scalable generation of diverse and replayable simulation scenarios.
-The instruction and an example are presented in Figure \ref{fig:patient_script} and \ref{fig:example_script}.
+\textbf{Patient Script.} Shown in Figure \ref{fig:main}, the Patient Script serves as an objective fact-base, completely decoupled from the subjective persona.
+We employ an LLM to translate QA data into authentic first-person narratives, strictly maintaining factual consistency and a non-professional perspective.
+Comprising metadata and a clinical history core, each script can be freely combined with various personas, enabling the scalable generation of diverse, replayable simulation scenarios (details in Figures \ref{fig:patient_script}, \ref{fig:example_script}).

 \textbf{Personality Database.} The Personality Database is a reusable library of subjective personas.
-By decoupling personality traits from objective medical facts, this database enables the generation of rich pedagogical scenarios crucial for robustly training the AI Teacher.
+By decoupling personality traits from objective medical facts, this database enables the generation of complex, high-fidelity pedagogical scenarios crucial for robustly training the AI Teacher.
 We automate the database's creation by prompting an advanced LLM with a set of key dimensions—such as occupation, knowledge level, and personality archetypes.
-The model then synthesizes these traits into logically cohesive profiles.
-In total, we construct a diverse set of 300 personas.
-Each persona includes a style prompt to govern agent behavior, as detailed in Figures \ref{fig:patient_database} and \ref{fig:patient_persona}.
+The model then synthesizes these traits into logically cohesive profiles, resulting in a diverse set of 300 distinct and realistic personas.
+Each persona includes a behavioral prompt to govern agent interaction style, as shown in Figures \ref{fig:patient_database} and \ref{fig:patient_persona}.